 In Figure 1, the range of N is set to 1000, 2000, 3000, 4000 and 5000, while the other parameters are kept as their base values.
 Under changing the value of N, we can find that the group weight differences of our TICI method are larger than that of the CB method.
 Because the CB method only emphasizes the weight of transaction, the impact of the count of music group decreases when the transaction size increases.
 For example, when the transaction size is 1000, the transaction weight of Transaction 5 is $\frac{5}{1000}$ and the transaction weight of Transaction 900 is $\frac{900}{1000}$.
 The group weight of group A that appears five times in Transaction 5 is still smaller than the group weight of group B which appears one time in Transaction 900.
-Therefore, the group weights are usually the same; that is, the CB method usually can not decide the rank of the group weight small.
+Therefore, the group weights are usually the same; that is, the CB method usually can not decide the rank of the group weight so that the group weight difference of the CB method is small.